cavalheiro-l/sph-plants-grasslands/README.md

 	sphingidae-tree.nex file contains the evolutionary tree of the hawkmoth species of the study on the nexus format.

-For methodological information please acess the papers above, and in case of using this dataset, please cite.
+For methodological information please acess the papers above, and in case of using this dataset, please cite the papers and this dataset.